Oakwood prison disorder was full-scale riot, says officer

 But last year Oakwood was given the lowest performance rating possible by the Ministry of Justice.
 Its report was particularly critical of staff at the prison.

-"Many staff were passive and compliant, almost to the point of collusion, in an attempt to avoid confrontation, and there was clear evidence of staff failing to tackle delinquency or abusive behaviour."'Lives at risk'
+"Many staff were passive and compliant, almost to the point of collusion, in an attempt to avoid confrontation, and there was clear evidence of staff failing to tackle delinquency or abusive behaviour."

 A prison custody officer from Oakwood also agreed to speak to The Report, on condition of anonymity.
 He defended his colleagues, saying: "There are some excellent staff there.
 It's just there are not enough of us.